What Happens at an Auto Accident Trial?

 - No matter what happens, be polite.
 Opposing counsel may say some things you do not like or agree with.
 Regardless, always remain polite and calm.

 Our injury trial lawyer takes the time to fully prepare you for your auto accident trial.
-Call Bill Berenson to learn more about bringing a claim to trial at a free consultation.
+Call Berenson Injury Law to learn more about bringing a claim to trial at a free consultation.